Phonte: The Foreign Exchange

 Phonte met Dutch producer Nicolay virtually on an Okayplayer message board.
 The duo released their debut album, Connected in 2004, having never met face to face.

 Their second album, Leave It All Behind was released in 2008.
 The group received a Nomination for the Grammy Award for Best Urban/Alternative Performance for the track "Daykeeper" (featuring Muhsinah) from Leave It All Behind.
 Their third album, Authenticity, released on October 12, 2010, peaked at number 145 on the Billboard 200 chart in the US and Number 23 on the U.S. Hot R&B/Hip-Hop Songs chart.
 Love in Flying Colors, their fourth studio album, was released in 2013.
-The album's track “Better” was featured on Barack Obama’s 2022 playlist.
+The album's track "Better" was featured on Barack Obama’s 2022 playlist.
 The album Tales from the Land of Milk and Honey was released in 2015.
 Their album Hide&Seek was released in 2017.

 Solo work

 Phonte has released two solo albums, and has appeared on numerous records by other artists as a vocalist.
 His lyrics tend to include perspectives on working-class life.

 He released his solo-debut titled Charity Starts at Home on September 27, 2011 on the label FE Music.
 His second album, No News Is Good News (FE), was released on March 2, 2018.
-No News Is Good News was included in Bandcamp Daily's best-100-albums-of-2018 year-end list (placed at #42).
+No News Is Good News was included in Bandcamp Daily's best-100-albums-of-2018 year-end list (placed at number 42).

 TV and other media

 Phonte has composed music for soundtracks and TV, and is a voice over artist and actor.
 He did voice acting and composed music for the animated TV series, The Boondocks, as well as the series, Black Dynamite.
-He composed songs with DJ Premier for the TV series, The Breaks (VH1), 2016-2017.
-He was featured on several episodes in the role of “Imam Ali" in a script on the 1990s American music industry.
+He composed songs with DJ Premier for the TV series, The Breaks (VH1), 2016–2017.
+He was featured on several episodes in the role of "Imam Ali" in a script on the 1990s American music industry.
 He did voice acting for a commercial honoring Russell Westbrook's NBA Most Valuable Player win in 2017.

-Phonte has composed multiple raps for Sesame Street characters, including a song for SZA’s Sesame Street appearance with a duet with Elmo entitled "Gratitude," in addition to other songs including “Apple vs. Banana” ft.
-Tavi Fields and “BBQ vs. Hike.”
+Phonte has composed multiple raps for Sesame Street characters, including a song for SZA’s Sesame Street appearance with a duet with Elmo entitled "Gratitude," in addition to other songs including "Apple vs. Banana" ft.
+Tavi Fields and "BBQ vs. Hike."
 He was a member of "Team Supreme", co-hosting Questlove's podcast, Questlove Supreme from 2016 to 2025.
 Questlove Supreme won six Webby Awards and the 2023 Music Podcast of the Year for the iHeartRadio Podcast Awards.